 Seven FLC students and four faculty from Biology and Chemistry are included on these recent publications:

 As a Biology major, you'll contribute to a faculty research project during Senior Seminar in the fall of your final year.
 This gives you an opportunity to work closely with a particular faculty member, gleaning insights into the process of conducting research and developing a mentoring relationship that, for some students, lasts many years after graduation.
 You will also conclude your studies with a thesis project of your own design.
 For many students, this is an opportunity to continue research they'd begun during an internship.
 Many students present their findings at local, regional and national conferences, connecting them to the scientific community and extending their professional network.

 For students underrepresented in biomedical sciences, the U-RISE - Undergraduate Research Training Initiative for Student Enhancement (formally MARC) program offers financial and other supports to help you launch your research career.

-Biology oral presentations at the 2019 FLC Student Research Symposium:/p>
+Biology oral presentations at the 2019 FLC Student Research Symposium:

 Poster presentation abstracts

 While Fort Lewis College prides itself on being a teaching institution, Biology faculty also remain active in their research.
 In addition to the unique bioregions of the Four Corners area, Fort Lewis College also offers a 5500 square-foot faculty research lab with cell culture and DNA sequencing facilities, as well as a flow cytometer and ABI real-time PCR system.
 Faculty also have access to a biosafety lab safe for work with level 2 pathogens and limited work with level 3 pathogens.